-Perfected Request – A request for records which reasonably describes the records sought and is made in accordance with the agency’s regulations regarding FOIA requests.
+Perfected Request – A FOIA request which reasonably describes the records sought and is made in accordance with the agency's regulations.

 Proactive Disclosures – Records made publicly available by agencies without waiting for a specific FOIA request.
 Agencies now post on their websites a vast amount of material concerning their functions and mission.
 The FOIA itself requires agencies to make available certain categories of information, including final opinions and orders, specific policy statements, certain administrative staff manuals and frequently requested records.